nckkoo/BulletTracker/README.md

 ## Features
 - Visual marking of loaded and empty chambers.
 - Toggle states of chambers using mouse clicks or keys 1-8 (or numpad keys).
 - Movable separator to divide loaded and empty chambers.
-Use mouse or CTRL+ keys 1-8 (or numpad keys) to move the separator.
+Use mouse or CTRL + keys 1-8 (or numpad keys) to move the separator.

 ## Installation
 1. Make sure Python 3 is installed on your system.